niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 ## Installation

-There are two ways of installing laygo2 on your environment; 1) cloning from github and 2) running pip.
+There are two ways of installing laygo2 in your environment; 1) cloning from github and 2) using pip.

 ### Installing laygo2 from github